-Nutrient beds are a rather new concept that is gaining a lot of popularity in the landscaping community.
-They are a terrific and organic way of substantially improving tree health.
+Nutrient beds are a fairly novel concept that’s getting tons of traction in the landscaping community.
+They are an organic method for immensely improving tree health.
 We like to think of nutrient beds as mulching 2.0.
-We think you’ll agree with us after reading this post.
+You’ll know why after reading this post.

-Nutrient beds are an organic form of tree care.
+Nutrient beds are an organic form of tree maintenance.
 The beds are comprised of mulching that closely mimics the material found in a natural forest floor.
-This helps trees thrive by retaining vital nutrients and promoting moisture retention.
+This helps trees survive by holding onto vital nutrients and improving moisture retention.

-Almost every time we remove a tree, we find the tree to be in poor health.
-This is partly due to malnourishment stemming from inadequate mulching.
+Often, when we remove a tree, we find it to be in dying health.
+This is partly due to malnourishment from inadequate mulching.

 Nutrient beds feed the soil, which in turn feeds the trees, shrubs, and vegetation.
-Unlike conventional mulching, nutrients beds often consist of bigger materials.
-Instead of using wood or pine chips, for instance, you would use whole pieces of logs.
-This gives you a lot of creative freedom for producing a natural and picturesque landscape.
+Unlike traditional mulching, nutrient beds consist of bigger materials.
+Instead of using wood or pine chips, for example, you would use whole pieces of logs.
+This gives you a lot of creative freedom for creating a natural and forest-like atmosphere.

-You have to loosen the soil first using a rotary tilling machine or bobcat with a fork.
-The next step is to create an 8-inch layer of mulch using leaves, twigs, and other non-manmade material.
-Top this off with split logs; place these cut-side up.
+You have to first loosen the soil using a rotary tilling machine or bobcat with a fork.
+Step two is to create an eight-inch layer of mulch using leaves, twigs, and other organic material.
+Top this off with split logs; position these cut-side up.

-The setup process is actually quite labor-intensive.
-We advise leaving the work to a tree service.
-In fact, we recommend setting up a bed following a tree pruning.
-We can cut up the removed branches and use them as mulching material.
+The setup process is quite labor-intensive.
+We recommend leaving the task to a tree service.
+In fact, we suggest setting up a bed following a tree pruning.
+We can cut up the removed branches and use them as makeshift mulching material.

 Serving customers in Lake Stevens, Edmonds, Marysville, Mukilteo, Lynnwood, Everett, Snohomish and the surrounding area